11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 2. Go Paddleboarding and Kayaking

-But if you want to try something easier and more relaxing than kitesurfing Paddle Boarding or Kayaking are also great options.
-Rental of Paddleboards ad kayaks are available at Casa Kayak
+But if you want to try something easier and more relaxing than kitesurfing, paddleboarding, or Kayaking are also great options.
+Rental of Paddleboards and kayaks is available at Casa Kayak.

 El Cuyo Aerial view